RalphMcDougall/map-gen/README.md

 Clone the repository to your local device.
 Take not of where it has been installed.

 ### Compilation
-If you are using a Linux distribution, open a terminal in the folder where the project was installed, then run:
+If you are using Ubuntu, open a terminal in the folder where the project was installed, then run:
 ```
 ./compile.sh
 ```
 ### Running
-If you are using a Linux distribution, run the following in the terminal:
+If you are using Ubuntu, run the following in the terminal:
 ```
 ./map-gen
 ```